 There is another problem called Maximum Independent Set (MIS) that attempts to find the largest subset of vertices in a (un)weighted graph G without any adjacent vertices in the subset.
 Interestingly, the complement of an MVC of a graph is an MIS.

-At the end of every visualization, when an algorithm highlights an MVC solution to a graph, it will also highlight its MIS (which is its complement) with light blue color.
+At the end of every visualization, when an algorithm highlights an MVC solution of the currently displayed graph in orange color.
+For non-approximation solutions, the visualization will also highlight the MIS solution (which is V \ MVC) with light blue color.

 There are two available modes: Unweighted (default) and Weighted.
 You can switch between the two modes by clicking the respective tab.